Fencing

 The Barn Extension

 We soon realized the barn was not big enough to hold our ever accumulating tools and farm equipment.
 So Peter set out to build an extension.
-The project took the better part of a summer (I still have a full time job!), with all of the trusses and foundation work was done by hand.
+The project took the better part of a summer with all of the trusses and foundation work being done by hand.